ServerMod/MultiAdmin/README.md

 # ServerMod
 ## ServerMod Installation:
 Additional to MultiAdmin, i have modified the ServerManager class and recompiled the DLL to allow variables in the server name.
-It also has an uncofirmed fix for the Server Ghosting issue on crash.
+It also containts a fix for the server ghosting issue, no more duplicate servers showing after crash!

 Example:
 ![player count](https://i.imgur.com/pJgS2WJ.png)